VaslavTchitcherine/video-feedback/README.md

 STOCHASTIC PARAMETERS

-The Perl script fb_rand.pl selects random values for parameters in reasonable ranges and calls the fb executable.
+The Perl script fb_rand.pl selects random values for parameters in reasonable ranges and then calls the fb executable.

 BUGS